 Many people will feel motivated if they see on your website the process, not just the result.
 They appreciate insight and advice from someone who has overcome similar obstacles.

 Some felt inspired to pursue a career in fitness after changing their lifestyle, losing weight, and becoming healthier.

 Others had reached a certain level in their fitness journey but didn’t seem to be able to progress any further.
 That was until they discovered a way to surpass it.

 Yet others have created workout programs to help those who want to get fit but have a limited amount of time.

-A personal trainer biography needs to be relatable.
+The personal trainer biography that the potential client sees on a website needs to be relatable.
 Only then can trainers forge a genuine connection with their clients.